Suspected Chicago gunman booted from fire academy for alleged aggressive acts toward women

 “In the end, he didn’t show up, was called to respond, and he was fired,” fire department spokesman Larry Merritt said.

+A colleague who said he trained O'Neal tried to save her life.

+"I knew her, trained with her, saved lives with her and tonight, tried to save her life," Dr. John Purakal tweeted on Monday night.
+"I broke down in front of my coworkers when we lost her, and tonight I held hands with her mother in prayer.
+Tonight, we lost a beautiful, resilient, passionate doc.
+Keep singing, TO."

-He is also suspected in the fatal shooting of responding police officer Samuel Jimenez, 28, and pharmacist resident Dayna Less, 24.
+Also killed in the shooting that began at around 3:30 p.m.
+Monday was responding police officer Samuel Jimenez, 28, and pharmacy resident Dayna Less, 24.
 Lopez was also killed in the gunfire though it wasn't immediately clear if he was shot by police or if he took his own life.

+Less was engaged to be married in June and had recently overcome a disorder that had brought debilitating headaches since she was a teenager, loved ones said.

+"She loved helping others.
+She was good at her job because it helped others,” according to a family statement.
+“She was forged in her own adversity which made her the strongest person I will ever know.”

 The tragedy could have been even worse, but for a stroke of luck — one of the shooter's bullets hit another responding police officer, but it slammed into that officer’s holstered pistol and he was not wounded, a Chicago police spokesman said Tuesday.